|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-This is a classic source book of WWII Pacific Wrecks.
-An famous book full of mystery, intriguing photographs, and all the lore and mystique of rusting Japanese and Allied relics.
+This is the definative photographic collection of World War II Pacific aircraft wrecks.
+Every page is full of amazing photographs of Japanese and Allied aircraft in tropical jungles and abandoned airfields.
 It is arguably the first book published specifically on the topic of Pacific war wrecks.

 Pacific Aircraft Wrecks begins with Darby's introduction titled "Aircraft Relics Today - Fact and Fiction" is as classic as texts get for the field of Pacific Wrecks.
 Although it was written in 1979, and sadly many of the wreck described have since been removed, destroyed, scrapped or have unknown fates, or are now the possession of unknown millionaires, it is still fun to read.